zhuochun/tool-bar-md-writer/README.md

   - `showButtonsOnAll`: always show toolbar and Markdown buttons
 - **Grammars**:
   - An array of file types to be treated as Markdown files.
+- **Critic Markup**:
+  - A boolean to show or not CriticMarkup buttons.

 Happy writing!